Wang Anyu: Career

 On January 22, 2023, he participated in the "2023 Dragon TV Spring Festival Gala" and sang the song "Give You a Bottle of Magic Potion" with Zhou Ye on the show.
 On April 7, the urban female inspirational drama Ode to Joy 4 starring him premiered on CCTV's TV drama channel.
 On October 25, the variety show Divas Hit the Road Season 5 he participated was premiered on Mango TV, where he and other cast members embarked on a Silk Road journey across Saudi Arabia, Croatia, and Iceland.
 The show became the most popular season in the five-season series of Divas Hit the Road with an audience rating of 8.3 points.
 On December 11, the ancient costume fantasy drama The Last Immortal starring Zhao Lusi was broadcast, where he played the son of the true god, Gu Jin, whose supernatural power was sealed.
-It was Wang Anyu's first time acting in a costume drama in five years.
-In order to make himself look like an immortal, Wang Anyu worked hard to lose weight in one month, from 73 kg to 65.1 kg.
+It was Wang's first time acting in a costume drama in five years.
+In order to make himself look like an immortal, Wang worked hard to lose weight in one month, from 73 kg to 65.1 kg.
 After his debut, Wang Anyu's works were mostly modern dramas and his hairstyle was either a crew cut or a buzz cut, which almost became his signature look.
 However, in The Last Immortal, he changed to a fairy-like look with long hair.
-In the same year, Wang Anyu won the Tencent Video Starlight Awards New Power Artist of the Year and Weibo Vision Conference Annual Anticipated Actor honors.
+In the same year, Wang won the Tencent Video Starlight Awards New Power Artist of the Year and Weibo Vision Conference Annual Anticipated Actor honors.

 On January 28, 2024, the period drama Romance in the Alley he co-starring with Yan Ni and Li Guangjie was completed.
 On March 8, he and Wang Yuwen started filming the urban romance drama Such a Good Love.
 On March 16, the urban female inspirational drama Ode to Joy 5 starring him was broadcast.
 On May 31, he attended the GQ Creative Awards.
-On July 28, the variety show "Crazy Treasure Hunt" in which he participated was broadcast.
+On July 28, the variety show Crazy Treasure Hunt, in which he participated, was broadcast.